ghazal-naderi/platform-11/k8s/loki/README.md

 - `logging-operator`
 - `jaeger`
 ## introduction
+Loki chart from [grafana/helm-charts/tree/main/charts/loki](https://github.com/grafana/helm-charts/tree/main/charts/loki) at `2.1.0`.
 Loki ingests logs and provides a means to search them.
 It integrates with Grafana and logging-operator to provide a rolling view on the last 3 months of logs.

 ## scaling
 In it's default configuration, do not scale Loki past 1 node - you can end up with split brain!
 In order to scale gracefully, refer to the following pages: https://grafana.com/docs/loki/latest/operations/storage/